 Are there any recommendations or guidelines what to do if PRTG crashes and it is not possible to restart the program?

-Guideline for Reacting to a PRTG Crash
+Guideline for reacting to PRTG crashing

 The following steps will help you find the problem and to resolve corresponding issues.

-Make a Backup or Snapshot
+Make a backup or snapshot

-Pinpoint the Problem
+Pinpoint the issue

-- When did the problem begin?
+- When did the issue begin?

 \PRTG Network Monitor\”PRTG Server.exe” INFO